etorkos/translation/README.md

 ### Next Steps

-_Add any additional information you want readers to know and direct them towards what to do next with this module._
-_For example:_

-- To test your...
-- To write code against your...
+Todos:
-Todos: It shouldn't be necessary to have the detector name as and threshold as inputs if the service with those settings is a dependency.
-Investigate how to remove them.
+- It shouldn't be necessary to have the detector name as and threshold as inputs if the service with those settings is a dependency.

-To see the
+- Investigate how to remove them.

 ## Troubleshooting

-_Add troubleshooting notes here._